 What is Diabetes Mellitus?

 Diabetes mellitus is a chronic condition or a disease that affects the body’s ability to use the energy found in the food.
 It is referred to as Diabetes.
-It is the condition where the pancreas gland does not generate enough insulin required by the body to make energy.
+It is the condition where the pancreas gland does not generate enough insulin required by the body to regulate glucose metabolism.

 Diabetes Mellitus Condition

 The body breaks down the carbohydrates and sugar and then converts it into a special sugar called Glucose.
 This glucose is used to fuel up the body.
-But our body needs insulin, to convert this glucose into energy.
-Hence during this condition, the body does not produce insulin, hence it leads to high blood sugar levels in the body which are called as Diabetes Mellitus.
+But our body needs insulin, to convert this glucose into glycogen.
+During this condition, the body does not produce insulin, hence it leads to high blood sugar levels in the body which are called as Diabetes Mellitus.
 This condition is usually related to the pancreas, an organ which is involved in producing insulin.

 The two classes of Diabetes Mellitus :